 We have a special dinner planned for this evening.
 You’ll visit a Russian family in their home for an evening of relaxed dining and conversation.
 This is a rare opportunity to spend some time with people who make their home here—and get their firsthand impressions of how Russian life has changed since the collapse of communism.

-After breakfast, you'll transfer to the airport for your flight to Helsinki.
+After breakfast, transfer to the airport for your flight to Helsinki.
+You'll be provided with a boxed lunch to enjoy as you travel.
 During the day, other travelers on your Norwegian Coastal Voyage & Lapland Cruise Tour will arrive in Helsinki.
 You join the group as described in Day 2 of the main itinerary.